rakshithpj17/face_mask/README.md

 # About
-> In this project, we will build a model to detect whether a person is wearing mask in real-time.
+> In this project, I built a model to detect whether a person is wearing mask in real-time.
-  We will do this using the concepts of computer vision using the OpenCV library and Keras
+  I did this using the concepts of computer vision using the OpenCV library and Keras.

 ## Installation